adambard/learnxinyminutes-docs/solidity.html.markdown

     function AcmeBank() {
       // msg is a default variable that provides both the
       // contract messager's address and amount
-      owner = msg.address;
+      owner = msg.address; // msg.address refers to the address of the contract creator
-      // the owner has no additional rights, we're setting it for
-      // illustrative purposes
     }

     function deposit(uint balance) {
         balances[msg.sender] += msg.value; // no need for "this." or "self." in front of the state variable

-        return balances[msg.sender];
+        return balances[msg.sender]; // msg.sender refers to the contract caller
     }

     function withdraw(uint withdrawAmount) returns (uint remainingBalance) {